Put these writing tools on your holiday list and get ready to make a clean start in the New Year.

 The easiest way to embed your diary and create appointments for customers and one-to-one chats by far is Acuity.
 We tried them all, and while it’s not as beautiful as an interface, the customization is limited, it functions robustly and allows for custom reminders and accepts payments.

 Publishing a Book

-Draft2Digital has seen some major updates and improvements in 2018 adding Amazon to their book listing engine so that even if you’re listed on the e-commerce giant, you can now list with Draft2Digital too.
+Draft2Digital has seen some major updates and improvements in 2018 adding Amazon to their book listing engine so that even if you’re listed on the e-commerce giant, you can now list it with Draft2Digital too.
 If you’re writing an eBook and want to get published start here.
-Draft2Digital take just 10% of the sales price.
+Draft2Digital takes just 10% of the sales price.
 Also, with D2D Print, they’ve extended their remit to the real world of printed paperbacks and bookshops via Baker & Taylor lately so they will handle for you the printing and distribution of your work to stores.
 Baker & Taylor is the world’s largest distributor of digital and print books worldwide, to thousands of libraries, publishers, and retailers.
 As a library distribution partner, Baker & Taylor will further enhance D2D’s reach into public libraries around the world.
 This improves indie author reach to the estimated 1.5 billion customers who visit libraries each year.
 Over the past six months, Draft2Digital authors have seen a 133% growth in library revenue.

-They assign you ISBNs too.
+They also assign you ISBNs too.
 Bye, bye Neilsen costs!
 This should be your go-to solution for publishing in 2019.

 if you’re after a major publishing adventure and don’t want to go it alone…

 A radical new approach to publishing through crowd funding.
 Unbound offers a team of publishers, writers, editors, and designers who take care of the whole process, from manuscript editing to shipping the first editions.
 You keep 50% of your sales and you get a powerhouse of public relations and noise as the community cheers you on.